MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/sm-cmdlets.md

 Windows PowerShell is a Windows command-line shell that includes an interactive prompt and a scripting environment.
 Windows PowerShell uses cmdlets to manipulate the Windows PowerShell objects.
 Service Manager includes many cmdlets that you can use to perform various Service Manager-related tasks without using the Service Manager console.
 For example, you can use the **Import-SCSMManagementPack** cmdlet to import a management pack.

 The Service Manager cmdlets are delivered in two modules that are listed below.
-In Service Manager, these cmdlet modules are not installed in the typical path that is listed in the $env:PSModulePath variable.
-Therefore, if you run the `Get-Module -List` cmdlet, the Service Manager modules are not listed.
+In Service Manager, these cmdlet modules aren't installed in the typical path that is listed in the $env:PSModulePath variable.
+Therefore, if you run the `Get-Module -List` cmdlet, the Service Manager modules aren't listed.

--   Administrator cmdlets: The System.Center.Service.Manager module which contains the cmdlets that are needed for common administrative tasks.
+-   Administrator cmdlets: The System.Center.Service.Manager module that contains the cmdlets that are needed for common administrative tasks.

--   Data warehouse cmdlets: The Microsoft.EnterpriseManagement.Warehouse.Cmdlets module which contains the cmdlets that are needed for operating on the Service Manager data warehouse.
+-   Data warehouse cmdlets: The Microsoft.EnterpriseManagement.Warehouse.Cmdlets module that contains the cmdlets that are needed for operating on the Service Manager data warehouse.

 The data warehouse cmdlets operate on the data warehouse database, and you can run them on both the  Service Manager management server or the data warehouse management server.